 1. Apply for licensure.

-All bail bond agent applicants must apply for licensure and pay the $50 application fee* and the $80 bail bond agent fee.* In addition to the completed application and license fees, you must submit:
+All bail bond agent applicants must apply for licensure and pay the $50 application fee and the $80 bail bond agent fee (as of April 2022).
+In addition to the completed application and license fees, you must submit:

 Individuals applying to become licensed professional bail bond agents must also submit:

-All bail bonds agents must be fingerprinted and pay the $48.55 fingerprinting fee*.
+All bail bonds agents must be fingerprinted and pay the $48.55 fingerprinting fee (as of April 2022).

 2. Pass the examination.

-Limited and professional bail bond agents must pass the Florida Insurance Licensing Exam.
+Limited and professional bail bond agents must pass the Florida Insurance Licensing Exam, administered by PearsonVUE.
 You must have approval from the Agency prior to sitting for the exam.
 For bail bond agents, the exam is a 60-question, one-hour exam.
 Candidates may take the exam five times within a 12-month period.
 Candidates must answer 70% of questions correctly to pass.
 If you fail the exam three times, you must retake the 120-hour approved basic criminal justice certification course.
-As of February 2016, the state exam cost $42.
+As of April 2022, the state exam cost $44.